stewyb314/trc/docs/Design.md

 ```

 Each user has a unique identity config file.
-Besides authentication, the server uses this information to distinguish between users.
 More on the identity file in [Authentication](#Authentication-and-Authorization).

 ### subcommand error output
 On error, all sub commands output: